 - Material limitation

 Although CO2 laser engravers are ideal for thicker materials, they are primarily limited to non-metallic materials.
-Luckily, high-powered machines are available in the market today and these can laser engrave on metal products.
+Luckily, fiber laser engraver machines are available in the market today and these can laser engrave on metal products.

 - High sensitivity